 Freezing is the most common cause of winter damage.
 The damage is worse when plants thaw out rapidly.
 The best cold protection will raise the minimum temperatures and reduce rapid changes in temperature.
 A long cold spell will do more damage than one cold night.
 Cold weather that comes early or late in the winter will do more damage than cold weather in the middle of winter when plants are fully dormant.

 Leaves and twigs can be protected by covering them with something.
-A cardboard box, garbage can or a bucket works very well on small plants.
+A cardboard box, garbage bag or a bucket works very well on small plants.
 Larger plants can be wrapped in a bed sheet or in plastic.
 Clear plastic needs to be removed when the sun comes out so the plants don't overheat.
-Black or milky plastic is better than clear plastic.
+Black or milky plastic is better than clear plastic, although they still need to be removed as soon as freezing weather is over.
 Even better products are Garden Blanket or Remay, which breathe and can be left on as long as necessary.
 If it is windy, cover plants all the way to the ground.

 Tree trunks sometimes develop sunscald, which is dead areas and cracked bark on the southwest side of the tree trunk.
 In freezing but sunny weather, the sun will warm up the trunk enough that the cambium layer will begin growth.
 When the sun stops shining, the new cells quickly freeze and die.
 Young trees, with few branches and thin bark are the most likely to get sunscald.
 Maples, cherries, plums and fruit trees are especially susceptible.
 The best protection is to wrap the trunk with paper or spun fiber tree wrap.